4naxYT/Nova-hub/README.md

 - Reasons For Kick:
   - Using The **Wrong** NovaHub *Version*
   - NovaHub Is Currently **Offline** ( probably due to mainanence )
+  - Issue With Key
+  - Trying to De-Obsfucate Nova
+  - Trying to Gain Insight into Our Code (using rspys/other tools)
+  - Blocking Essential Debug Info (like username collection)
   - You  Might Be **BlackListed**
     - If You Are **Blacklisted** then Contact **```@xx4naxx On Youtube```** or **```.4nax On Discord```** For An **Unblacklist** And For Instructions On How To **Refresh Blacklist Status**
 - Report bugs via The [Discord Server](**https://discord.gg/8HDEWZVUem**)